SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 Tests first approach means we write the tests before actual code.

-We can keep the tests running, and that way we will know does our code produces the expected result.
+We can keep the tests running, and that way, we will know does our code produces the expected result.

 In Test-Driven Development we follow these steps:
 - Create a test list